NAL-i5K/GFF3toolkit/gff3-merge.md

 3. Models from modified GFF3 file replace models from reference GFF3 file based on merge actions in step 2.

-Note that all information, including functional information (e.g. Name, Dbxrefs, etc.), from the modified GFF3 file replace the corresponding reference inforation in the merged GFF3 file, meaning that any functional information in models slated to be replaced in the reference GFF3 file will NOT be carried over into the merged GFF3 file.
+Note that all information, including functional information (e.g. Name, Dbxrefs, etc.), from the modified GFF3 file replaces the corresponding reference information in the merged GFF3 file, meaning that any functional information in models slated to be replaced in the reference GFF3 file will NOT be carried over into the merged GFF3 file.

 ### Replace Tags
 The replace tag is a custom GFF3 attribute in the new or modified GFF3 file that specifies which mRNA(s) or transcript(s) from a single reference GFF3 file should be replaced by the new annotation.
 The replace tag follows this format: replace=[Name or ID attribute of reference mRNA or transcript to be replaced].